Philadelphia Big 5: Original format (1955–2023)

 From 1991–92 to 1998–99, teams only played two other opponents in Big 5 play as opposed to the normal four.
-In the 1999–00 season, the men's round-robin series was revived and continued until the 2022–23 season.
-However, the revival resulted in some changes, as the schools would no longer evenly split the proceeds from the games, and the Palestra was no longer used for every game in the series.
+The full round-robin series was restored for the 1999–2000 season, however, the revival resulted in some changes, as the schools would no longer evenly split the proceeds from the games, and all games now took place at the home team's arena.

-The Big 5 formed intense rivalries among some of the schools.
-The most notable is the rivalry between Saint Joseph's and Villanova, also known as the Holy War.
-The rivalry is influenced by the two schools' Catholic affiliations, with Saint Joseph's being a Jesuit university, and Villanova being Augustinian.

 The rivalry between Saint Joseph's and Temple saw increased tension in the 2000s after an incident known as "Goon Gate".
 In a 2005 matchup between the two schools, Temple head coach John Chaney, who was frustrated with the officiating in the game, ordered his players to intentionally foul Saint Joseph's forward John Bryant, a move that Chaney described as sending in "the goons".
 Bryant fractured his arm as a result of the fouling, drawing anger from many Saint Joseph's fans, and Chaney's actions were seen as highly unsportsmanlike.
 Chaney would serve a suspension for the remainder of the season as a result of the incident.

 Following Villanova's national championships in 2016 and 2018, a debate has emerged among Philadelphia sports fans about whether Villanova should be classified as a "Philly school", along with whether their national championships should be considered part of Philadelphia sports.
 Fans of other Big 5 schools contend that Villanova does not qualify because its campus is outside Philadelphia's city limits.
 In contrast, Villanova fans argue that because the team plays select home games at Xfinity Mobile Arena, and that their championship parades in both 2016 and 2018 were held in Center City, Philadelphia, the school has a clear connection to the city.